Raritan Valley Line: Rolling stock

 Since it is not electrified, the Raritan Valley Line requires diesel locomotives.
 The locomotives originally consisted of the GP40PH-2(A and B) and Alstom PL42AC with a 5- or 6-car set of Comet II & IV cars with a Comet V cab car.
 Since late 2008, Bombardier Multilevel Series Coaches were added and displaced most of the Comet coaches.
 As of late 2013, the trainsets' consist use an ALP-45DP and a 6- to 8-car set of Multilevels.
 However, some occasional trains use the Comet coaches coupled with a PL42AC or an ALP-45DP.
 Some GE P40DC locomotives were occasionally used on the line from 2007 to 2009.

-With the initiation of select, direct, service to New York Penn Station on the Raritan Valley Line in March 2014, dual-mode Bombardier ALP-45DP locomotives (combination diesel and electric power) were added to the RVL rolling stock to incorporate the "one seat ride" between Raritan/High Bridge and Penn Station in New York.
+With the initiation of select, direct, service to New York Penn Station on the Raritan Valley Line in March 2014, dual-mode Bombardier ALP-45DP locomotives (combination diesel and electric power) were added to the RVL rolling stock to incorporate the "one seat ride" between Raritan/High Bridge and New York Penn Station.
 Switching of modes is performed at Newark.
 The line's rolling stock is stored at the Raritan Yard, the line's only rail yard, located just west of the station of the same name.
 All eastbound trains change crews here and trains are normally stored here overnight.
 This is also one of four fueling facilities for NJT locomotives, the other three being Hoboken Terminal, Port Morris, and the Meadows Maintenance Complex.
 All trains terminating in Newark head to the Meadows Maintenance Complex in Kearny, New Jersey to be stored.

 In May and June 2018, NJ Transit leased 10 MARC coaches to be exclusively operated on the Raritan Valley Line.
 These cars have since been sent back to MARC.